qui113x/Werkzeug-PBKDF2-Hash-Converter/README.md

 Follow prompts and it's that simple!

-NOTE: After you place your converted hashcat compatible hash in a file (ie hast.txt), it can be cracked with the following command:
+NOTE: After you place your converted hashcat compatible hash in a file (ie hash.txt), it can be cracked with the following command:

                                       hashcat -m 10900 -a 0 hash.txt /path/to/wordlist.txt